LuisErhardt/MD-GAN-Privacy/README.md

 ### Generator
 Since we use Pytorch RPC as our communication method, here are some parameters we need to provide to organize the MD-GAN.
 For example, to run the demo with CIFAR10 dataset with one benign client and one free-rider, we can first enter folder `Server` and type the following command:
 ```
-python3 Server_DFGPlus_CIFAR10.py -ip 131.180.41.146 -rank 0 -epochs 100 -batch_size 500 -n_critic 5 -world_size 3 -dataset cifar10
+python3 Server_DFG_NoSwapping_ISOLATION_FOREST_CIFAR10.py -ip 131.180.41.146 -rank 0 -epochs 100 -batch_size 500 -n_critic 5 -world_size 3 -dataset cifar10
 ```
+`Server_DFG_NoSwapping_ISOLATION_FOREST_CIFAR10.py` is for the MD-GAN experiment without swapping the discriminators and using isolation forest as the clustering method.
 There are several parameters in this command. `ip` is the ip of the **server**. `rank` indicates the rank of the current runner.
 It's important to set `rank` as **0** for running server. `epoch` is self-explained, it is the training epoch number, but be careful, the epoch here equals to the notion `round` in the paper. `world_size` is the number of clients plus one server.
 For instance, here we set `world_size` to 3, it means we will have two clients. `dataset` is the name of training dataset that we will use in the **client** side.
 For this demo, the CIFAR10 dataset will be downloaded automatically by torchvision library if the CIFAR10 dataset is not available locally.

 ### BenignClient and Attacker
 Under `BenignClient` folder, we have the script `benign_client.py`.
 For client to join the MD-GAN, under `BenignClient` folder, run:
 ```
 python3 benign_client.py -ip 131.180.41.146  -rank 1 -epochs 100 -batch_size 500 -n_critic 5 -world_size 3
 ```
-And for free-rider to join the MD-GAN training, under `Attacker` folder, run
+And for free-rider (e.g., FL_L type free-rider) to join the MD-GAN training, under `Attacker` folder, run
 ```
-python3 attacker.py -ip 131.180.41.146  -rank 2 -epochs 100 -batch_size 500 -n_critic 5 -world_size 3
+python3 FR_L.py -ip 131.180.41.146  -rank 2 -epochs 100 -batch_size 500 -n_critic 5 -world_size 3
 ```
 No matter it is benign client or free-rider, they are just discriminators.
 The only difference between the parameters is the `-rank`.
 We need to make sure each node in the MD-GAN has its own unique rank.
 For `N` clients, their ranks should start from **1** to **N** without repetitions.
 And the `ip` is the server's ip.